Architects

 Warren C. Heylman

-Warren C. Heylman, FAIA, knew he was going to be an architect since he was five years old and at 89 his highly permeated practice is still thriving, though he spends less time in the office these days and more time volunteering in his home town of Spokane, Washington where he was born in 1923.
+Warren C. Heylman, FAIA, the best known and admired modernist architect to leave his mark in Lawrence, knew he was going to be an architect since he was five years old and his highly permeated practice continues to thrive in his hometown of Spokane, Washington, where he was born in 1923.

 World War II, which began when he was 18, was pivotal in his life and career.
 In 1942 he entered the Navy, which took him to the University of Kansas to study architectural engineering, a degree he completed in 1945 under the tutelage of architecture professors such as “Little Joe” Kellogg and Verner Smith.
-After graduation he entered active service as a gunnery officer as a member of Douglas MacArthur’s occupation forces in Japan, where he came to admire Japanese building practices, especially post and beam construction.
-When he was discharged in 1946, he returned to Spokane, only to be recalled four years later for the Korean War in 1950.
-He started his architectural practice, now Heylman Martin Associates, in 1952 after his second discharge.
+After graduation he entered active service as a gunnery officer as a member of Douglas MacArthur’s occupation forces in Japan, where he came to admire Japanese building practices.
+When he was discharged in 1946, he returned to Spokane, only to be recalled four years later for the Korean War.
+He started his architectural practice, now Heylman Martin Architects, in 1952 after his second discharge.

-Heylman has been a modern architect all his life.
-“There was no other choice,” he emphatically stated in an interview in Lawrence in 2011.
+Heylman was a modern architect throughout his life.
+“There was no other choice,” he said in an interview in Lawrence in 2011.
 “I’ve always been pretty logical and a minimalist.
 I did what I did.”
-In addition to recognition he has received for his architecture, Helyman has been recognized for his civic leadership.
+In addition to recognition he received for his architecture, Helyman was recognized for his civic leadership.
 In 1975, he received the Rotary International Distinguished Citizen Award.
-Heylman resides with his wife, Katie Zimmerman Heylman, in a house he designed in 1952 in Spokane.
+On August 10, 2022, he died at age 98.

 John C. Morley